The-Marcy-Lab-School/react-express-auth/documentation/project-proposal.md

 ### 💽 Data Sources (if applicable):
 If your project involves using specific data sources or APIs, mention them and explain how you plan to integrate them into your project.

-*Example:* This application will utilize the WeatherAPI API to retrieve live weather data based on the user's current location.
-We will use the WebLocation API to get the user's current location.
+*Example:* This application will utilize the an Upload API to upload a post with a picture as a preview.
 ___

 ### 🤝 Team and Responsibilities (if applicable):